lp-wan/archi/schc-architecture.md

 The {{Fig-SCHCArchi}} shows the protocol stack and the corresponding SCHC stratas enabling the compression of the different protocol headers.
 The SCHC header eases the introduction of intermediary host in the end-to-end communication transparently.
 All the SCHC headers are compressed and in some cases are elided, for example for LPWAN networks.
-The layers using encryption does not have a SCHC header in the middle because they are the same entity.
+The layers using encryption does not have a SCHC header in the middle because they are the same end-point.
 {{Fig-SCHCArchiEx}} shows an example of an IP/UDP/CoAP in an LPWAN network.